CodiumTeam/docker-training/exercise-7/README.md

 The purpose is to run an Angular application, with hot reload, so it shows in the browser and updates automatically when the code changes.

 > If you are using Windows, the recommended approach would be to install a WSL2 distribution (like Ubuntu), and do the exercise from inside the Linux terminal.
-This an be opened using Microsoft+R and typing `wsl`.
+This can be opened using Microsoft+R and typing `wsl`.

 Go to the `exercise-7/project` folder and create a new `docker-compose.yml` file.
 Add a service called `app` with the following details:
 - builds the stage `base` of the `Dockerfile` in the root
 - overrides the command to be `[ 'npm', 'start', '--', '--host=0.0.0.0', '--disable-host-check']`
 - exposes the port 4200
 - mounts the current folder in the `/app` folder inside the container.
 - mounts a volume `/app/node_modules`.
 Yes, just that path, there is no `source:target` format in this case.
-This means it will mount the cpontents of the `/app/node_modules` folder *from the image* into the *container*.
+This means it will mount the components of the `/app/node_modules` folder *from the image* into the *container*.
 This is required because otherwise you would lose the `node_modules` folder when you mount the source of the application.

 > Why is the `--host=0.0.0.0` flag required?
-By default when serving in development mode the app is only served via the localhost interface.
+By default, when serving in development mode the app is only served via the localhost interface.
 In this case you may think that is what we are doing because you are opening `localhost` in the browser.
 However, the browser is running in the host, and when it arrives to the container via port exposing, is coming through a non-local network interface.
 This is a common issue when working with containers in development.

 Once the file is ready bring it up by running `docker-compose up`.
 After the compilation is finished, open the browser to show `http://localhost:4200`.
 You should see the Angular application.